One of the most common concerns we hear from clients is:

 Remember the dangers of manual selection without the systematic approach?
 The “good enough” existing suite only covers 48% of 2-way interactions in the system, leaving a significant number of potentially-defect-causing gaps in coverage.

-Granted, the more experienced testing organizations with focus on variations and some knowledge of combinatorial methodologies do better than this; yet it is rare that the manual selection can consistently achieve the coverage levels in the second picture.
+Granted, the more experienced testing organizations with focus on variations and, with some knowledge of combinatorial methodologies, will do better than this.
+Yet, it is rare that the manual selection can consistently achieve the coverage levels in the second picture.

 Thus, this portion of the comparison tells us that the existing thoroughness is not sufficient, and 4 more Hexawise-generated tests would be needed to get to 81% 2-way interactions, which is a safe benchmark proven by research studies.
 You can clearly see which pairs are still missing and make concrete execution decisions based on the business risks & constraints (i.e. execute all 19 tests to reach 100%).